SpotlightKid/jack-audio-tools/README.md

 JACK client which allows to control transport state via MIDI.

-A variant of `midi_to_transport`, which uses the [python-rtmidi] package as a MIDI backend instead of JACK-Cleint, which is slightly more efficient, because MIDI input processing is happening in a C++ thread instead of a Python callback.
+A variant of `midi_to_transport`, which uses the [python-rtmidi] package as a MIDI backend instead of JACK-Client, which is slightly more efficient, because MIDI input processing is happening in a C++ thread instead of a Python callback.